Travel the World with Trip

-You can go to Hangang Park on the morning and sit waterside, then walk to 63 building to start your adventure.
-When it gets dark, you can go to myeong-dong, try local snacks along the street and shop around the fantastic stores.
+Go to Hangang Park in the morning and sit by the water, then walk to 63 Building to start your afternoon adventure.
+When it gets dark, go to Myeong-dong and try some local snacks along the street and enjoy some shopping around the fantastic stores.

 Lotte Duty Free

-You can find ecerything you want to buy including a wide range of brands and product like Miu Miu, Marc Jacobs, Emilio Pucci, Givenchy, Kenzo, Donna Karan and Pedro Garcia.
-Other familiar brands include Louis Vuitton, Hermes, Chanel, Dior, Fendi, Tiffany & Co, and Bottega Veneta are easy to be found.
+You can find everything you want to buy including a wide range of brands and products like Miu Miu, Marc Jacobs, Emilio Pucci, Givenchy, Kenzo, Donna Karan and Pedro Garcia.
+Other familiar brands including Louis Vuitton, Hermes, Chanel, Dior, Fendi, Tiffany & Co, and Bottega Veneta are easy to find.

 VIP cards are available for Korean locals and foreigners.
-US $2,000 worth of purchases within two years gets you a Silver Card, providing 5-10% discount on most items, and US $10,000 in purchases over five years gets you a Gold Card and 5-15% discount on most items.
-Making a purchase with a Visa card will get you a further 5-15% off items.
+US$2,000 worth of purchases within two years gets you a Silver Card, providing 5-10% discount on most items, and US$10,000 in purchases over five years gets you a Gold Card and 5-15% discount on most items.
+Making a purchase with a Visa card will get you a further 5-15% off various items.

 [Location] 30, Eulji-ro, 11F, Lotte Duty Free shop, Jung-gu, Seoul, South Korea

 Shilla is the next biggest duty free shop after Lotte.